-Examination Chair
+Selecting the Examination Chair

 Role of the Examination Chair

-Eligibility of the Examination Chair
+Eligibility Requirements for Examination Chair

-The Chair must not be closely associated with the Candidate (now or in the past) as a:
+The chair must not be closely associated with the candidate (now or in the past) as a:

 • colleague,